dfinity/sdk/docs/design/asset-canister-interface.md

 - an attempt to retrieve `{some key}/` can instead retrieve `{some key}/index.html`
 - an attempt to retrieve `{some key}`, where `{some key}` does not end with `.html`, can instead retrieve either `{some key}.html` or `{some key}/index.html`

+Examples:
+- an attempt to retrieve `/` can instead retrieve `/index.html`
+- an attempt to retrieve `/docs/language-guide/about-this-guide/` can instead retrieve `/docs/language-guide/about-this-guide/index.html`
+- an attempt to retrieve `/docs/language-guide/about-this-guide` can instead retrieve `/docs/language-guide/about-this-guide/index.html` or `/docs/language-guide/about-this-guide.html`

 ### Content Encoding Selection